À La Carte Equipment Rental

 Tavern on the Green was build in the 1880s and designed by Calvert Vaux, who also co-designed Central Park itself, with Frederick Law Olmsted.
 Vaux created the building to house the 700 sheep who grazed on what is now known as Sheep Meadow, the 15-acre expanse of grass directly across the park’s West Drive from the restaurant.

-Located directly across the street from The Naturalists Gate at 77th Street and Central Park West, the “Natural History Museum” as locals refer to it, is the perfect launching point to an afternoon in the park.
+Located directly across the street from the “Natural History Museum” as locals refer to it, the Naturalists Gate, located on West 77th Street and Central Park West, is the perfect launching point to an afternoon in the park.